theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/documentation/destinations/microsoft-sql-server.md

 For more information, see [Microsoft Documentation: Enable Encrypted Connections to the Database Engine](https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/enable-encrypted-connections-to-the-database-engine?view=sql-server-2017)

 #### Windows Authentication
-Uses the service account, under which the XU service is running, for authentication against SQL Server.
+Uses the service account that runs the Xtract Universal service for authentication against the SQL Server.

 !!! note
 	To successfully connect to the database using Windows authentication, make sure to [run the XU service under a Windows AD user](../server/service-account.md) with access to the database.

 #### Impersonate authenticated caller
-Uses the Windows AD user, executing the extraction, for authentication against SQL Server using [Kerberos authentication.](https://blogs.msdn.microsoft.com/sqlupdates/2014/12/05/sql-server-kerberos-and-spn-quick-reference/)
+Uses the Windows AD user that triggers the extraction for authentication against the SQL Server using [Kerberos authentication.](https://blogs.msdn.microsoft.com/sqlupdates/2014/12/05/sql-server-kerberos-and-spn-quick-reference/)
-For using this functionality a similar configuration as for [Kerberos Single Sign On against SAP](../../knowledge-base/sso-with-kerberos-snc.md) is required.
+To use this functionality a similar configuration as for [Kerberos Single Sign On against SAP](../../knowledge-base/sso-with-kerberos-snc.md) is required.

 #### User Name
 The user name for the SQL Server authentication.